 3. Pre-Collision Braking and Pre-Collision Throttle Management

 Pre-Collision Braking is your typical Automatic Emergency Braking (AEB), wherein if EyeSight detects that you are about to hit an object or a pedestrian, it first gives a set of audible and visual warnings.
-If you are able to respond, EyeSight gives assistive braking, multiplying the brake’s stopping force even if you did not step hard enough.
+If you are able to respond, EyeSight gives assistive braking, multiplying the brake’s stopping force even if you do not step hard enough.
 If you are unable to respond, EyeSight has no choice but to apply full braking force.
 Its effectivity is excellent, as it can completely avoid a collision at speeds of up to 50 kph.
 Beyond that, and the damage sustained in a crash is only mitigated.

 Do you know the situation wherein you are parked in front of a wall, and rather than selecting reverse, you either select drive or first gear.
 If you fail to realize your mistake and then you step on the throttle, everything is already too late.
-Well, Pre-Collision Throttle Management prevents this from happening in the first place.
-If you think this is a cure for “Sudden Unintended Acceleration” or “SUA”, you’re on the right track.
+Pre-Collision Throttle Management prevents this from happening in the first place.
+If you think this is a cure for “Sudden Unintended Acceleration” or “SUA”, then you’re on the right track.

 The best part about Pre-Collision Throttle Management is how well though out the system is.
 Jake Orogo from Motor Image Pilipinas, the official distributor of Subaru in the Philippines, tells me that the system only holds the vehicle for a certain amount of time that you are stepped on the throttle.
 This is because, what if the driver is in a sticky situation wherein it needs to ram a vehicle or a fence in order to escape certain death?
 Amazing, right?